alex-parisi/graphverb/README.md

-# GraphVerb
+# Graphverb

-**GraphVerb** is a JUCE-based audio plugin that performs dynamic, spectral-aware reverb processing using graph analysis and K-Means clustering.
+**Graphverb** is a JUCE-based audio plugin that performs dynamic, spectral-aware reverb processing using graph analysis and K-Means clustering.

 ![GraphVerb](doc/preview.gif)